vdaburon/blog_http_simple_table_server/doc/US/README_US.md

 # Manage the dataset with Http Simple Table Server (STS)
 ## Adding centralized management of the dataset

-Performance tests with JMeter can be done with several JMeter injectors (without interface, on a remote machine) and a JMeter controller (with user interface, on the local machine).
+Performance tests with JMeter can be done with several JMeter injectors or Load Generators (without interface, on a remote machine) and a JMeter controller (with user interface or command line interface on the local machine).

-JMeter scripts are sent by RMI protocol to injectors.<br/>
+JMeter script and properties are sent by RMI protocol to injectors.<br/>
 The results of the calls are returned periodically to the JMeter controller.

-However the dataset and csv files are not transferred from the controller to the injectors.<br/>
+However the dataset, csv files are not transferred from the controller to the injectors.<br/>

 ![Distributed architecture with multi load generators](../../doc/images/US_JMeter_archi_multi_load_generators.png)